Save Energy and Money Today

 - Set your thermostat comfortably low in the winter and comfortably high in the summer.
 Install a programmable thermostat that is compatible with your heating system.

-- Use compact fluorescent light bulbs.
+- Use LED or compact fluorescent light bulbs.

 - Air dry dishes instead of using your dishwasher’s drying cycle.